agorbacheva-y/PairProject-WeatherApp/README.md

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+The API used was openweathermap.org.
+Once we stumbled upon a problem, we used google, stack overflow and w3schools to find help.

+If we had more time, we would make the app more accurate - have more weather options (and designs) in our if-else statements.

 ## View it live